azmisahin/azmisahin-software-web-service-template-flask-python-v1/README.md

 # Introduction
-This repository provides a standardized template for Docker projects, compatible with agile processes.
+It is a template to be used in the automation systems of a web service or project developed using Flask and Python.

-🔖 Version: 0.2.1
+🔖 Version: 0.0.1

 ## Getting Started
 Documentation